-Raise your hand if you were raised by a single mom!
-More than 25 percent of people can raise that hand.
-Successful people like Barak Obama, Halle Barry, Barbra Streisand, and Olympic champion Michael Phelps all were raised by single mothers.
+Raise your hand if you’ve been raised by a single mom!
+More than twenty-five percent of people can raise that hand.
+Successful people like Barak Obama, Halle Barry, Barbra Streisand, and Olympic champion Michael Phelps were all raised by single mothers.

 Successful single moms come from many different backgrounds.
-Economic level, educational background, or social status don’t determine a person’s success when raising children who positively influence the world around them.
-How to be a successful single mother is so much simpler than you might think—anyone can do it.
+Economic level, educational background, or social status isn’t what determines a person’s success when raising children who positively influence the world around them.
+How to be a successful single mother is so much simpler than you might think and anyone can do it.
 Here are 5 things happy and successful single moms do.
-How many are true for your life?
+See how many are true for your life.

 Throw away societal ideals and embrace your life!

 Having a white picket fence, and a golden retriever in front of the fireplace is not what makes a happy family or what develops flourishing children.
 Children respond to love, joy, and connectedness with their family members.
 Yes, there’s pain when Dad is absent, but your kids can still thrive if they feel seen, understood, and supported.
 Build on what is already great about your family.

 A mom who stays refreshed but may have a little messier house or who accomplishes less is better than a stressed out mom who keeps all the plates spinning perfectly.
 When you take care of yourself well you will have so much more to give to those around you.
 You’ll have more energy, more creative solutions, and will be able to get more done.
 Striving saps energy and performance.

 Stand firm and don’t be manipulated!

 Whether it comes from an ex-husband, a family member, or your children, manipulation is used to control you.
 Some people use guilt, subtle accusations of inadequacy, or playing on your heart strings to get from you what they want.
 If someone is being coercive and it feels yucky it’s a good sign that they are using manipulation.
 Successful single moms stand up for themselves and believe in themselves.
 They don’t tolerate manipulation from others.